syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Layout.md

 {% endtabs %}
 Here, the `Name` field will be hidden.

-## Programatically scroll to specific editor
+## Programmatically scroll to specific editor

-You can programatically scroll to specific editor using the [ScrollTo](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~ScrollTo.html) method by passing the `property name`.
+You can programmatically scroll to specific editor using the [ScrollTo](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~ScrollTo.html) method by passing the `property name`.

 {% tabs %}
 {% highlight c# %}